-- We introduce a novel Variable-state L-CRF (VSL-CRF) model for classification of image sequences that, in contrast to existing L-CRF models, has flexibility to use either nominal or ordinal latent states for modeling the underlying dynamics of target events.
+- We introduce a novel Variable-state L-CRF (VSL-CRF) model for classification of image sequences that, in contrast to existing L-CRF models, has flexibility to use either nominal or ordinal latent states for modeling the underlying dynamics of target sequences.
 Also, the proposed model selects automatically the optimal latent states for each target sequence. - 2) We propose two novel learning algorithms based on maxpooling and the EM-like learning of the latent states, as well as graph-Laplacian regularization of the model parameters, for efficient training of the proposed VSL-CRF model.
-This results in a model that is less prone to overfitting than those based on maximum-likelihood learning (ML) approach as in L-CRF models (H-CRF and H-CORF). - 3) We show on three publicly available datasets (CK+, GEMEP-FERA and DISFA) that by allowing the VSL-CRF model learns the well underlying dynamics of target facial expressions, resulting in superior performance in classification of facial expressions.
+This results in a model that is less prone to overfitting of target data compared to when traditional maximum-likelihood learning (ML) approach is used, as in L-CRF models such as H-CRF and H-CORF.